 Assignments are due at the beginning of class on the date indicated on the schedule.
-Late assignments will receive a 10-20% grade deduction, and will not be accepted if they are more than a week late.
 Keep a copy of everything you turn in.

 Attendance, Participation and Other Class Expectations

 Part of your semester grade will be based on your participation in class.
 In order to participate, you must be in class, so attendance is required.
 I expect you to be on time and present for the entire class.
 Frequent lateness (or leaving early) will lower your participation grade.